OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 By the same token, similar to all other software, security issues sometimes occur around open source.
 By understanding open source it is possible to prevent and address many of these issues before they become a concern.
 The key thing is for all relevant personnel must have an understanding of the basic principles of open source.

-This leaflet was created by the Japanese Work Group of the OpenChain Project from The Linux Foundation to provide basic open source education.
-It is licensed under CC-0 (effectively public domain) and is maintained by the global OpenChain Project community.
+This leaflet is licensed under CC-0 (effectively public domain).
+You can use, share, study and alter it without restriction.

 # Learning Open Source